laminlabs/lamindb/README.md

 # LaminDB - A data lakehouse for biology

-LaminDB is an open-source data lakehouse to organize biological datasets through validation & annotation providing data lineage, findability, queryability, reusability, and reproducibility.
+LaminDB is an open-source data lakehouse to organize biological datasets through validation & annotation.
+It provides data lineage, findability, queryability, reusability, and reproducibility.

 <details>
 <summary>Why?</summary>